-Standard Hearing Procedures: Expedited Hearing Procedures: Within five (5) calendar days of the day the a/b requests a state appeal, On the day the a/b requests an expedited state appeal, the local agency must fax a the local agency must submit a completed DSS-1473, State Appeal completed DSS-1473, State Appeal Request form and a completed DSS-
+Standard Hearing Procedures:

-Request.
+Within five (5) calendar days of the day the a/b requests a state appeal, the local agency must submit a completed DSS-1473, State Appeal Request.
 In addition to the form include all applicable required information as stated on the DSS-1473.
 Submit the form and applicable information to the Chief Hearing Officer of the DHHS Hearings and Appeals section: